kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

 </details>
 </aside>

+This optimization is nice, but it doesn't improve on the big-O running time of the original algorithm.
+When the item is *not* in the list, we still on average have to search through approximately half of the list, and `n / 2 = O(n)`.

-This optimization is nice, but it doesn't really improve our algorithm when the item *does* appear in the list.
+In addition, this optimization does not improve our algorithm at all when the item *does* appear in the list.
 For that, we can use binary search.

 ## Binary search